lcalisto/postgis_customTPI/README.md

-# postgis_customTPI
+# Postgis custom TPI

-This is a generic implementation of TPI based on the current TPI already existing in POSTGIS with the extra ability to allow focal mean radius different from one.
+This is a generic implementation of TPI based on the current POSTGIS TPI implementation, with the extra ability of allowing a custom focal mean radius (different from one).

 ## Usage: